 Stakeholders are consulted every two years to review materially relevant topics.
-The most recent materiality review carried out in 2023 took into account some of the aspects of the dual materiality requirements of the European Sustainability Reporting Standards (ESRS), the guidelines of the GRI Standards and SASB Standards, as well as an analysis of reference peers.
-The materiality review process resulted in the revision of REN's sustainability strategy, which included a review of the priority areas of action, as well as the identification of commitments, targets and initiatives for its fulfilment.
+In 2023, a consultation was carried out based on some of the aspects of the double materiality requirements of the European Sustainability Reporting Standards (ESRS), the guidelines of the GRI Standards and SASB Standards, as well as an analysis of reference peers.
+This double materiality analysis was revised in 2024 to ensure greater alignment with the ESRS standards.
+(See also subchapter 4.1.2 Materiality).

+The materiality review process in 2023 resulted in the revision of REN's sustainability strategy, which included a review of the priority areas of action, as well as the identification of commitments, targets and initiatives for its fulfilment.

-The Sustainability Committee must warn the Board of Directors of the risks related to environmental and social sustainability and propose strategies for mitigating t hem, by exercising its powers to define, update and review the REN Group's sustainability strategy.
+The Sustainability Committee must warn the Board of Directors of the risks related to environmental and social sustainability and propose strategies for mitigating them, by exercising its powers to define, update and review the REN Group's sustainability strategy.

-Therefore, REN considers that it complies with Recommendation VII.7, of the IPCG Code.
+Therefore, REN considers that it complies with Recommendation VII.7. of the IPCG Code.